ToddSandberg/Dictionary/README.md

  JavaDoc: https://toddsandberg.github.io/Dictionary/doc/
 ## Accessing the Dictionary
 - The WriteDictionary class takes all of the inputs and writes them to .tsv files and hashmaps.
+To rewrite the dictionary simply run this class.
 - The DictionaryAccess class provides access to many features of the dictionary.
 There are getter methods for each partOfSpeech dictionary ex. getNounDictionary. getWordInfo(word) allows for a term look up and returns all part of speech's for the word, while getWordInfo(word,pos) returns the info on a specific part of speech. getMultipleWordInfo(sentence) uses coreNLP to lookup words based on the part of speech in the sentence.
 DictionaryAccess also has a changePOS method which converts a word from one part of speech to another.
 It also has a light verb converter which paraphrases from light verb sentences and to light verb sentences.
 You can either feed it a whole sentence or the parts of the sentence.
 - (Look at this class to get started -->) The Accessor class is an example usage of the DictionaryAccess class and the Reformatter class.
 - This repository also contains access to Most Common Lists based on 2grams and 3grams, which are written in the access2gram class.
 - The Reformatter class allows the user to reformat a word depending on the words in the dictionary and the method called.
 These methods are based off of morphology and the words contained in the dictionary.
 There is a list of existing methods in the Accesser class under the getAllReformatted method.
-## Document Implementation
-- subordinateConjunctions.txt Implemented
-- nounGenderList.txt Implemented
-- First_Names.ser and Last_Names.ser and Proper_Places.ser Implemented
-- default-lexicon.xml Implemented
-- NounList_CountNounsOnly.txt and NounsList_MassNounsOnly.txt Implemented
-- MobyWordListWithPOS.txt Implemented
-- AdverbScales-Manual.csv Implemented
-- locations.txt implemented
-- verbnet implemented
-- ADJADV.txt from nombank implemented
-- propBank implemented
-- shapes.csv implemented
-- fn16lexunits.ttl implemented
-- colors.txt implemented
-- LEXICON.txt implemented
-- Word_frequency_list.txt implemented
-- Word Scales have been implemented
+- The various part of speech classes act as containers for the properties of words.
+- MorphologyFinder is used to find the base word of each word in the dictionary.
+## Building the Dictionary
+To build the dictionary, all one needs to do is run the WriteDictionary class.
+However, this is usually unnecessary, since the dictionary comes prebuilt in the form of HashMaps and tsv's in the output's folder.
+The only times you would need to rebuild the dictionary is if the files got corrupted, or you wanted to add a document to it.
+To add a document you should read each word from the document.
+For each word you need to create a part of speech class that correlates with it, then call the merge(word,pos) method.
+This will automatically merge your words properties into the existing dictionary.
+It is recommended that you create a new method in WriteDictionary that reads in the document and merges, then call said method from the main.
 ## Document Output Formats:
 - tsv files for each part of speech with words and their properties
 - serialized dictionary HashMap's for each part of speech
 - Lists of the most common word combinations in the format pos2 : {pos1=howCommon}
-## Current Dictionary Write Time: 142 minutes and 33 seconds
+## Current Dictionary Write Time: 162 minutes and 40 seconds